 Whereas push notifications are designed to grab your customer’s attention and draw them into the app, in-app messages are designed to capitalize on their engagement and deepen it.
 So it’s important that your pop-ups are well designed and fit organically into the flow the user experience.

 Think of the inbox as your app’s e-mail feature, where you can deliver important information to them, unrestricted by screen space or character limits (but remember that people’s attention spans aren’t very long, especially on their phone).

 You could even allow users to respond to your messages by answering and asking questions or letting you know what they think.

 And don’t forget the app content itself!
 Your marketing team should take part in these discussions.
 Just like a website, your app can be used to deliver useful, engaging content that strengthens your brand relationship.

-You choose what products or services to promote and where to promote them inside your app.
-Don’t miss this opportunity to strengthen your relationship with as well as cross-sell your existing customers.
+You choose which products or services to promote and where to promote them inside your app.
+Don’t miss this opportunity to strengthen your relationship with or cross-sell to your existing customers.

 Paid App Advertising